AbstractMenus/Docs/advanced/logical.rst

   }

 The code above won't produce parsing errors, because all params has different names.
-After parsing but before deserializing actions and rules, AbstractMenus removes all ``_`` symbols from parameter name prefix, so all action and rule names will be correct.
+After parsing but before deserializing actions and rules, plugin removes all ``_`` chars from parameter name prefix, so all action and rule names will be correct.

 .. note:: Removing ``_`` symbol occurs only from prefix.
 Plugin doesn't touch this symbol in center of parameter name.

-This feature also allows to use multimple rules under one logical block.
+This feature also allows to use multiple rules under one logical block.
 Example:

 ::